Proven Techniques for Overcoming Worry: How to Stop the Noise

 Reappraisal of the scenario:

-“Forgetting what to say doesn't mean my presentation was a failure – I may stumble or even forget but I can remain calm and continue – it's not a big deal!”
+"Forgetting what to say doesn't mean my presentation was a failure – I may stumble or even forget, but I can remain calm and continue – it's not a big deal!"

-The “what if” technique is a truly powerful way to reduce anticipatory worry, anxiety and fear and can be a powerful technique for overcoming anxiety.
+The "what if" technique is a truly powerful way to reduce anticipatory worry, anxiety, and fear and can be a powerful technique for overcoming anxiety.

 Reduce Worry in the Moment & Calm the Mind

-In these moments pushing the worries off until later or trying to make plans for the future simply aren’t options.
+In these moments, pushing the worries off until later or trying to make plans for the future simply aren't options.

 In our opinion, nothing works better for calming an overactive mind than mindful breathing.
-Deep belly breathing, or diaphragmatic breathing in particular.

 Mindful Deep Breathing